What Students Send

 The best essays tell a story: they have a narrative arc, they show rather than tell, and they grab the reader’s interest.
 As with any good story, keep your essay narrow in scope and include detail, anecdotes, and specific examples.
 And make sure that at least one person edits all of your essays before you send them!

 The college counselors at SAS have read thousands of college essays and have a deep understanding of what will and will not appeal to college admissions representatives.
-The SAS college counselors offer multiple essay writing workshops in the spring of junior year, during both the College Admission Seminar (CAS) and juniors’ free blocks, to discuss do’s and don’ts and to offer essay writing models to students.
+The SAS college counselors offer an essay writing workshop in the spring of junior year to discuss do’s and don’ts and to offer essay writing models to students.
 The SAS college counselors also help with essays throughout the first half of senior year.
 They assist in brainstorming sessions, read rough drafts to see if essays are heading in a good direction, and edit subsequent drafts for content and quality.

 Certification of Finances: If you are not a US citizen, most US colleges will require that you provide proof of your ability to pay for college before you can be granted a US visa.
 Some schools may require that you submit a certification of finances as part of the application process.
 Please check each school’s website for more information about this and to complete the relevant forms.

 Supplemental Arts Materials: If you are applying as an arts major, many US colleges will ask that you submit supplementals work such as film clips, music recordings, or art portfolios.
 Some colleges will allow students to submit these materials even if they do not intend to pursue an art major.
 Please check each individual college’s website to see whether and how they want these materials submitted.